Leslie Alfaro, PhD, PMP

 This posting will remain online until filled.

-Due to current COVID-19 restrictions, the position would require working on a hybrid basis, both remotely within BC and onsite in the GSC office in Vancouver on a temporary basis.
+Due to current COVID-19 restrictions, the position would require working remotely on a temporary basis.
 This restriction would be re-evaluated upon re-contracting.

-We believe that equity, diversity and inclusivity are essential for the advancement of human knowledge and science.
+We believe that diversity and inclusivity are essential for the advancement of human knowledge and science.

 We welcome all applicants and provide all employees with equal opportunity for advancement, regardless of race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, age, conviction of a criminal or summary conviction offence unrelated to their employment.